Create a Yates account today!

 Once ticks have been identified and first aid administered, control juvenile ticks in spring by applying Blitzem!
 Ant, Flea & Tick Killer.
 Pour the easy-to-apply sand formulation to an entire area of soil and leaf litter where juvenile ticks are known to inhabit.
 Ticks may be reintroduced from surrounding areas by host animals.
 Reapply as necessary.
 Most of a tick’s life (>90%) is spent in these areas and as such, applying Blitzem!
 Ant, Flea & Tick Killer is a great way of protecting your family and pets from future bites.

-Wash all infested items in the washing machine on hot.
+Wash all infested items in the washing machine on a hot cycle.
 To dry, place item in the dryer for at least 30 minutes, or hang outside on a hot, dry and sunny day.

 First Aid for humans: